Spring 2020 classes have resumed online.Please visit

 “Education can help you stay up-to-date with the newest technologies and improvements, so you can stay on top of your job.
 Warehousing and inventory may not sound exciting, but they are.
 And they’re really important — if those areas don’t work within a company, the company just doesn’t work.

 “My advice?
 Take some classes to see what a program area is all about; it really helps.
 There can be all kinds of terms and phrases thrown at you and when you understand what they’re talking about, then you’re not just repeating the terminology.
 When you understand what you’re doing and why, then you can look for ways to improve your school work and eventually your job.”

 As a senior inventory analyst for Cummins Southern Plains, Theresa Tennyson-Young is responsible for the maintenance of several millions dollars’ worth of inventory.
 The company is a parts distributor for engines and construction equipment in Texas and Oklahoma and includes such diverse components as distributing marine equipment on the Texas coast to oil and gas equipment in east Texas and Oklahoma.

-Theresa pursued a certificate in Logistics Technology at Cedar Valley College while it was home-hosting program courses from North Lake.
-Both of her sons attended Cedar Valley before transferring to four-year institutions to earn bachelor’s degrees.
+Theresa pursued a certificate in Logistics Technology.
+Both of her sons attended the colleges of DCCCD before transferring to four-year institutions to earn bachelor’s degrees.